EmotiBit/EmotiBit_Docs/Getting_Started/Updating_EmotiBit_Firmware.md

   - EmotiBit NCP5632
   - EmotiBit XPlat Utils
 - After you have installed the libraries, you can verify the libraries have been downloaded, by checking the `Documents > Arduino > libraries` folder in your system.
-- **Note: Make sure you followed any version requirements listed in teh above list**
+- **Note: Make sure you followed any version requirements listed in the above list**

 ## Programming the Feather
 - In the Arduino program (IDE), `open File > Examples > EmotiBit FeatherWing > EmotiBit_Example`